 Hunting License vs. Firearm License

-Most states have a bow-hunting season in addition to a firearm-hunting season.
-Only the legal hunting method can be used during the appropriate season.
+Most states have separate bow-hunting and firearm-hunting seasons.
+Only legal hunting equipment can be used during the appropriate season.

 Consequences of Not Having a License

-Anyone not paying the fine can have the charge increased to a Class B misdemeanor and a higher fine plus possible jail time, usually up to 60 days.
+If you don’t pay the fine, the charge can become a Class B misdemeanor that has a higher fine plus up to 60 days in jail.

 Doing the Right Thing

-For felons who are accustomed to hunting, it can be tempting to enjoy that activity again.
-They are not necessarily trying to break the law.
+If you previously enjoyed hunting, it can be tempting to enjoy a previous activity again.
+You aren’t necessarily trying to break the law.

-What do you think about this blog post about whether a felon can get a hunting license?
+So what do you think about this blog post about whether a felon can get a hunting license?
 Have you or someone you know got a hunting license?
-What was that like and was he or she successful?
+What was that like and what happened?
 Please tell us in the comments below.